sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 ---

-### Research Interests
+### Current Research Area
 - Mathematical modeling of ultrafast lasers
 - Nonlinear Schrödinger-type equations (Haus modelocking)
 - Dissipative nonlinear dynamics
 - Numerical methods for nonlinear PDEs
 - Scientific computing and optimization

+I am also interested in variety of other topics not necessarily restricted to this.
-You can find my publications, research projects, and software on this website, as well as links to my GitHub repositories and CV.
+You can find my teaching methodology, research projects, and associated softwares on this website.

 <!-- rebuild trigger -->